Home fire escape planning and practicing

 Have a plan for everyone in the home.
 Children, older adults, and people with disabilities may need assistance to wake up and get out.
 Make sure that someone will help them!

 Smoke alarms sense smoke well before you can, alerting you to danger.
-In the event of fire, you may have as little as 2 minutes to escape safely, which is why smoke alarms need to be in every bedroom, outside of the sleeping areas (like a hallway), and on each level (including the basement).
+Smoke alarms need to be in every bedroom, outside of the sleeping areas (like a hallway), and on each level (including the basement) of your home.
 Do not put smoke alarms in your kitchen or bathrooms.